nanihm/Xanado/README.md

 * You can play against a computer player, and/or other people.
 * Play against the clock if you want to.
 * Supports different board layouts and tile sets, and makes it easy to define your own.
+- Includes tile sets for many languages, and dictionaries in English, French, German, and Catalan, and it's easy to add more.
 * Has several different dictionaries in a number of languages, and it's easy to add your own.
 * Supports logins, which helps you to set up tournaments and record long-term player performance (server version only).
 * Players can use the dictionary to explore alternative moves (i.e. cheat).